agradus/OpenLdocs/docs/documentation/guides/demo_package_guide.md

 #### Administration

-By default, user workspace, history, and design repository are configured as local and located in the `openl-demo` folder of the `<unzipped Demo package folder>\apache-tomcat-8.5.23\` directory.` `This setting simplifies configuration and usage of the Demo package.` `Note that a default directory can be changed to another one.
+By default, user workspace, history, and design repository are configured as local and located in the `openl-demo` folder of the `<unzipped Demo package folder>\jetty-home-10.0.xx\` directory.` `This setting simplifies configuration and usage of the Demo package.` `Note that a default directory can be changed to another one.
 For more information on how to change a default directory, see [OpenL Tablets WebStudio Guide > Managing System Settings](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#managing-system-settings).

 ![](demo_guide_images/d4e08c04cc55071f60b74c3508b1e274.png)

 *Common system settings in Administration*

-Deployment Repository is set to use the remote – RMI connection.
-An appropriate URL `//localhost:1099/deployment-repository` is configured by default and defined in the OpenL Tablets WebStudio `rules-production.properties `file in the` <unzipped Demo package folder>\apache-tomcat-8.5.23\webapps\webstudio\WEB-INF\conf\ `folder.
+Deployment Repository is set to use the Databse (JDBC) connection.
+An appropriate URL `jdbc:h2:./openl-demo/repositories/deployment/db;AUTO_SERVER=TRUE;DB_CLOSE_DELAY=20` is configured by default and defined in the OpenL Tablets WebStudio `webstudio.properties` file in the `<unzipped Demo package folder>\jetty-home-10.0.xx\` folder.

 ![](demo_guide_images/e431646eb5b545f6625b9f828f1c2dcb.png)